kruci/Juicy-Plebs/README.md

 # Juicy-Plebs
-This is after-deadline game update for Juicy-Plebs:SomethingWithPotatoe by Juicy Plebs which was developed for SPONGIA
+This is after-deadline game update for Juicy-Plebs:SomethingWithPotatoe by Juicy Plebs (version for people who are sick of "Gulervoucí gameloop")